santiagoprado12/Titanic-effort/README.md

 ## Introduction

-This Python package provides a comprehensive solution for performing training and validation on the Titanic dataset.
-It leverages DVC (Data Version Control) and follows MLOps best practices to ensure reproducibility and efficient management of data and model versions.
-The package includes a CLI (Command Line Interface) built using Typer, allowing users to easily interact with the various functionalities.
+Empower your machine learning journey with the **Titanic Model Trainer and Validator** package.
+This comprehensive package is tailored for model training, validation and deployment on the iconic Titanic dataset.
+By harnessing the power of Data Version Control (DVC) and embracing MLOps best practices, ensure absolute reproducibility and streamlined management of data and model versions.

+## Key Features

+- **MLOps Excellence**: Follow best practices in MLOps, ensuring reliable and reproducible model development.
+- **CLI Convenience**: Interact effortlessly with the package using the intuitive Command Line Interface (CLI) built with Typer.
+- **Data Validation with Great Expectations**: Verify and validate incoming data using the power of Great Expectations before integration.

 ## Package Structure (reelevant files only)